mulac/autograd-light/README.md

 # autograd_mini
 A lightweight implementation of pytorch's autograd.
 For education purposes.
 Inspired by Karpathy and Hotz.

+It includes enough functions to create and train a fully connected neural network, from nothing but numpy.
+It uses the principle of automatic differentiation which underlies all widely used deep learning frameworks today.

+See geohot/tinygrad to see how you would expand on this further.

 ### Installation
   ```pip install autograd```